-The greater Maasai Mara ecosystem comprises of the Maasai Mara National Reserve, the surrounding conservancies and the neighboring Maasai community.
-They are believe in securing wildlife and practicing of sustainable livelihoods for bright future for both people and wildlife.
-All these have been made possible by the partnership of the willing communities and wildlife partners.
+The greater Maasai Mara ecosystem comprises the Maasai Mara National Reserve, the surrounding conservancies, and the neighboring Maasai community.
+They believe in securing wildlife and practicing sustainable livelihoods for a bright future for both people and wildlife.
+All these have been made possible by the partnership of willing communities and wildlife partners.

 Interesting important facts to know include:

 - Only 25% of the ecosystem is protected by the Kenyan government (i.e Maasai Mara National Park)

 - It is approximated that 25% of Kenya’s Wildlife is found here.

 - Its a home to more than 95 mammal species and 500 bird species.

 - These conservancies support 5000 landowners’ livelihoods.